unpoller/unpoller.github.io/documentation/docs/install/dockercompose.md

 title: Docker Compose
 ---

-This page assumes that you have decided to start UniFi Poller using `docker-compose`.
+This page assumes that you have decided to start Unpoller using `docker-compose`.
-The setup detailed below will install containers for UniFi Poller, Grafana and InfluxDB
+The setup detailed below will install containers for Unpoller, Grafana and InfluxDB

 ## First

-Make sure you have [set up a user](unifilogin) on your controller for UniFi Poller.
+Make sure you have [set up a user](unifilogin) on your controller for Unpoller.

 ---

 ## Installation

-UniFi Poller's Docker container can be configured in two ways:
+Unpoller's Docker container can be configured in two ways:

 1. Using environment variables.
 1. Using a configuration file.

 Which to use is a matter of personal choice.
 The environmental path has the advantage that all settings are in one place (albeit a hidden file, and one where all information is available to all containers).
-The config file method has the advantage that UniFi Poller specific settings can be saved in the same shared Docker folder as the rest of the app's data.
+The config file method has the advantage that Unpoller specific settings can be saved in the same shared Docker folder as the rest of the app's data.

 There is a detailed description of the configuration parameters on the [Application Configuration](../install/configuration) page.

-Both of the alternatives described here will pull containers not just for UniFi Poller, but also for InfluxDB and Grafana.
+Both of the alternatives described here will pull containers not just for Unpoller, but also for InfluxDB and Grafana.
 If you wish to use existing instances then amend the files as necessary.

 ### Using Environment Variables